Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/tea/04_perfect_alex.en.md

   </tr>
 </table>

-Note that there will *always* be an available 3-to-1 dodge.
+Note that there will *always* be an available 3-to-1 dodge, and the party will *never* dodge diagonally.

 1. Look at the first set of telegraphs.
 This is where you will *end*.
 2. Find the telegraph in the third set that is adjacent to the telegraph in the